Vadimmmz/git_basic_commands/README.md

 # seeing difference between files that consist in different branches
 git diff

+# To get all remote branches for local using
+git fetch

 # For creating new banch and checkout on it
 git checkout -b calc
 git switch -c calc